 Do not exceed the stated dose and do not take more frequently than every 4 hours.

 Do not take this product with any other product containing paracetamol or codeine.

 This preparation is for the relief of minor and temporary ailments and should be used strictly as directed.
 Prolonged use without medical supervision could be harmful.
-Do not give to children below the stated age group except on medical advice.

 If you forget to take it

 You may take Panadeine as soon as you remember if you think you need it.
 Do not take a double dose to make up for the one you missed.